appcanary/blog/source/articles/2016-12-31-secure-headers.html.markdown

 is that you can have an iframe in focus and receiving user input while it's invisible.
-So as an attacker, I trick you into playing a browser-based game, but actually your clicks are being registered by a hidden iframe of twitter and you're non-consensually retweating all of my tweets.
+So as an attacker, I trick you into playing a browser-based game, but actually your clicks are being registered by a hidden iframe of twitter and you're non-consensually retweeting all of my tweets.

 It sounds dumb, but it's an effective attack.